nodejs/node/doc/api/repl.md

 #### Recoverable errors

-As a user is typing input into the REPL prompt, pressing **Enter** will send the current line of input to the `eval` function.
-In order to support multi-line input, the eval function can return an instance of `repl.Recoverable` to the provided callback function:
+At the REPL prompt, pressing <kbd>Enter</kbd> sends the current line of input to the `eval` function.
+In order to support multi-line input, the `eval` function can return an instance of `repl.Recoverable` to the provided callback function:

 ```js
 function myEval(cmd, context, filename, callback) {